wgn-aa/NLP---Assignment-1/README.md

 We were also be permitted to implement a solution based on Logistic Regression approach, again with a feature extraction based on pre-processing with a Naive classifier, or extracted directly from Wikipedia based on the annotated keywords.
 Also in this case, texts could be pre-processed or not.

 ## Method used

-The implementation was performed by using NLTK (Python library) and is based on the Naive Bayes method.
+The implementation was performed by using **NLTK (Python library)** and is based on the **Naive Bayes method**.

 Main steps in the code:
 - import all the necessary library (sklearn, nltk...)
 - import data from internet (thanks to fetch_20newsgroups from sklearn datasets )
 - clean data (by removing stopwords, lemmatizing and deleting punctuation)
 - convert text documents to a matrix of token counts (using CountVectorizer() from sklearn)
 - inverse document frequency (downscales words that appear a lot across documents by giving a weight to a word indicating its importance for classification)
 - do the Naive Bayes classifier (train the Multinomial Naive Bayes classifier using the TF-IDF transformed training data and the corresponding category then make predictions on the test data)

 ## Evaluation